WebAssembly/spec/proposals/Exceptions.md

 br_on_exn label except_index
 ```

-The `br_on_exn` instruction checks the exception tag of an `except_ref` on top
+The `br_on_exn` instruction checks the exception tag of an `exnref` on top of
-of the stack if it matches the given exception index.
-If it does, it branches
+the stack if it matches the given exception index.
+If it does, it branches out
-out to the label referenced by the instruction (In the binary form, the label
+to the label referenced by the instruction (In the binary form, the label will
-will be converted to a relative depth immediate, like other branch
+be converted to a relative depth immediate, like other branch instructions), and
-instructions), and while doing that, pops the `except_ref` value from the stack
+while doing that, pops the `exnref` value from the stack and instead pushes the
-and instead pushes the exception's argument values on top of the stack.
-In order
+exception's argument values on top of the stack.
+In order to use these popped
-to use these popped values, the block signature of the branch target has to
+values, the block signature of the branch target has to match the exception
-match the exception types - because it receives the exception arguments as
+types - because it receives the exception arguments as branch operands.
+If the
-branch operands.
-If the exception tag does not match, the `except_ref` value
+exception tag does not match, the `exnref` value remains on the stack.
+For
-remains on the stack.
-For example, when an `except_ref` contains an exception of
+example, when an `exnref` contains an exception of type (i32 i64), the target
-type (i32 i64), the target block signature should be (i32 i64) as well, as in
-the following example:
+block signature should be (i32 i64) as well, as in the following example:

 ```
 block $l (result i32 i64)
   ...
-  ;; except_ref $e is on the stack at this point br_on_exn $l ;; branch to $l with $e's arguments
+  ;; exnref $e is on the stack at this point br_on_exn $l ;; branch to $l with $e's arguments
   ...
 end